 St Christopher’s Place: Tucked away in between Oxford Street and Wigmore Street, in Marylebone, you will find a charming area called St Christopher’s Place.
 It is filled with eateries and adorable fashion boutiques.
 The main square is pedestrianised so you can enjoy an alfresco meal without traffic whizzing by.
 It’s a two-minute walk from Bond Street Station.

 St Christopher’s Place: 22 Barrett Street, W1U 1BF

-Madame Tussauds: Famous waxwork museum with life-size and realistic looking figures of well known people.
+Madame Tussauds: Famous waxwork museum with life-size and realistic looking figures of well-known people.
 You can meet the royals, business leaders, world leaders, actors, pop stars, YouTubers and more.
 Read the history on the website which is fascinating.

 Madame Tussauds: Marylebone Road, NW1 5LR

 Sherlock Holmes Museum: According to Sir Arthur Conan Doyle, Sherlock Holmes and Doctor Watson resided at 221b Baker Street between 1881-1904.
 You can visit the house which is dedicated to the famous fictional detective.
-This is a small privately-owned museum so ideal if you are a big fan of the books.
+This is a small privately-owned museum so ideal if you’re a big fan of the books.
 It is open every day except Christmas day, you can’t buy tickets in advance, you have to go to the house.
 Take your picture by the Sherlock Holmes Statue which is outside Baker Street Station.

 Sherlock Holmes Museum: 221b Baker Street, NW1 6XE.